Toronto history » Blog » Toronto Tax History

 John Tory (2014–2023): The “Below Inflation” Promise

-John Tory was the longest-serving mayor in this timeline, and his fiscal policy was incredibly consistent.
-His promise: Tax increases would be at or below the rate of inflation.
+In addition, John Tory was the longest – serve well city manager in this timeline, and his financial insurance was improbably uniform.
+Additionally, His hope: taxation gain would be at or below the pace of splashiness.

 1. The City Building Fund: Tory realized he couldn’t build transit or fix housing on inflation-level hikes alone.
 So, he added a separate levy called the “City Building Fund.”
 It added another 1.5% on top of the base tax, but legally, he could still say the base tax was only rising by inflation.
 It was a clever bit of accounting gymnastics.